Skip to Content

 Test Track is another exciting and popular ride in EPCOT.
 Create a simulation (SIM) car and then ride it through different conditions to test maneuverability, speed, and more.
 In the end, there are more opportunities to learn about cars.

 It’s very popular, often with long wait times, but you can always choose the single-rider line.
-Keep in mind, however, that parties will be split up in the single rider line.
+Remember, however, that parties will be split up in the single rider line.
 It tends to close during rainy or other bad weather, so if the forecast shows rain later in the day, try to ride it earlier.

 Guardians of the Galaxy: Cosmic Rewind